Nest vs Honeywell Thermostats Comparison Review

 If you really want to save energy costs greatly, then we highly recommend Nest Learning.
 It can reduce energy costs by over $130 annually.
 This is very impressive compared to Honeywell that saves around $100 annually.

-However, if you are on a budget and you don’t want to spend the $250 for Nest, Honeywell is still a better bargain.
-Retailing at around $180, it will still save you a few bucks every month.
+However, if you are on a budget, Honeywell is still a better bargain.
+It will still save you a few bucks every month.

 Having said that, it’s time you make up your mind on which is the best Smart thermostat between Nest Learning and Honeywell RTH9580WF.
 Get any of these two Smart thermostats and start cutting down your energy bills.
 In two years, you will have already gotten back your initial investment!